Deep Contrastive Multiview Network Embedding: The Proposed Method

-The purpose of the multi-view aggregator is to integrate semantic information from all graph views and generate a fusion of node representations for a multi-view network $\mathcal{G}$.
-To distinguish important information during aggregation, we utilize an attention mechanism to aggregate the embeddings of different views for each node.
+After obtaining each relation view representations, we leverage a multiview aggregator to integrate semantic information from all relation-induced views for each node in $\mathcal{G}$.
+To preserve important information during aggregation, we utilize an another attention network to aggregate the embeddings of different views for each node.
 The importance of each of view embedding $\bm{z}_i^r$ can be calculated by